PhillipG9/RentalsApp/README.md

 This program will be built overtime and I will make adjustments as they are completed.

 Thanks for looking at my code.

+Corrections:
+- commit message should be -Added parameter to init method to stop the rebuilding of the homepage.-